The Attorneys You Need When It Matters Most

 Bar Affiliations: He has been a member of the Oklahoma Bar Association since receiving his law degree from the University of Tulsa in 1980.
 Mr. Zelbst is licensed to practice before the Supreme Court of the United States; the Court of Federal Claims; the 5th& 10th Circuit Courts; Federal Courts for the Western, Eastern and Northern Districts of Oklahoma, the Eastern and Western Districts of Arkansas; the Northern, Eastern and Western Districts of Texas, District of Colorado and Eastern District of Missouri.

 Member: Mr. Zelbst is a member of the Comanche County Bar Association; the Oklahoma Association for Justice (formerly the Oklahoma Trial Lawyers Association), and served as its President in 2000.
 He is also a member of the American Association for Justice, formerly the American Trial Lawyers Association.
 Mr. Zelbst is one of the 73 prestigious attorneys of the Oklahoma Chapter of the American Board of Trial Advocates, (ABOTA).
 Since 2006, he has been awarded the title of Oklahoma Super Lawyer and is a member of the Bar Register of Preeminent Lawyers, Martindale Hubbell and is also Mr. Zelbst holds the highest rating by the nation's most prestigious rating service.
 Rated by Martindale-Hubbell.
-He is a graduate of the Gerry Spence Trial lawyers College, DuBois, Wyoming.
-He was elected as a Trial Lawyer College class representative in 1999.
-Faculty member for 20 years and Trial Lawyers College board member for 16 years.
+Since 1999, he has learned from and with Gerry Spence, including teaching Mr. Spence's methods to other trial lawyers.
+He is currently the President of Gerry Spence Method, which is based at Thunderhead Ranch in DuBois, Wyoming.

 John was selected for inclusion in the Best Attorney Network for personal injuries, John Zelbst has been referred to as a "gun slinger from the old west fighting in an alley that time has all but forgotten.
 Today's court rooms are sterile and dead.
 More like mausoleums and morgues.
 John brings life, thunder and justice back into these quiet cold rooms."